-The RMI allocated reserved \$9.1 million for infrastructure improvements and maintenance in 2018.
-The RMI consistently adheres with the Amended Compacts' policy that at least 30 percent of all annual United States Compact financial assistance made available through Section 211 of the Amended Compact be directed toward infrastructure development.
-To guide project selection, the RMI has updated its comprehensive Infrastructure Development and Maintenance Program (IDMP) with complete project descriptions, timelines, financial requirements and measurable project indicators.
+The RMI allocated reserved \$10.1 million for infrastructure improvements and maintenance in 2019.
+The RMI consistently adheres to the Amended Compacts' policy that at least 30 percent of all annual United States Compact financial assistance made available through Section 211 of the Amended Compact be directed toward infrastructure development.
+To guide project selection, the RMI continues to update its comprehensive Infrastructure Development and Maintenance Program (IDMP) with complete project descriptions, timelines, financial requirements and measurable project indicators.